Women's Studies

 Race, Power, and Social Justice | RPSJ

-This concentration emphasizes scholarly ways of theorizing race and its significance in social organization and culture as it intersects with other social systems.
+This specialization emphasizes research and scholarly ways of theorizing race in social organization and culture and its connections with gender and other social factors.

 Students will take: